What You Need to Know To Capture Your Best Sound

 As the name implies, optical compressors use a light-based electrical component called an opto-cell that uses light to transfer electrical signals from origin to destination.The actual light source inside the unit will glow anywhere from dim to bright depending on the strength of the input signal.
 As gain reduction (compression) is applied in response to brighter light, the higher volume (peaks) are reduced.
 Once the light dims beyond the desired brightness, the gain reduction stops.
 Words often used to describe optical compressors include smooth, light, and forgiving.
 They are not quite as “fast” as FET compressors, and can not get as punchy or authoritative as VCAs.
 Because of this, one might reach for an opto compressor on sources where they want more natural dynamics of the performance to be preserved.
 When outboard gear imparts harmonic distortion, imperfections to the signal are introduced and we often prefer how that sounds compared to “clean” dynamics processing.

-The iconic “2A-Style” compressor was originally released in the mid-sixties and set the standard for optical compressor tone and saturation.
+There are a few very famous optical compressors.
+The Tube Tech CL1B is a modern classic.
+And of course, possibly the most iconic studio compressor of all time is the “2A-Style” compressor - originally released by Teletronix in the mid-sixties.
 The Warm Audio WA-2A is an authentic reproduction of this most coveted compressor and leveling amplifier.

-Tube / Delta-Mu Compression
+Tube / Vari-Mu Compression

 Tube compressors use tubes to reduce gain in audio signals.
 (We need to recognize that well-known Optical compressors, like the LA-2A and CL1B, have tubes as part of the circuit, but the compression is not controlled by the tubes in those.)
 This type of compressor mostly operates as a push-pull amplifier with matched tube compression circuits with opposite polarity.
 Put simply, as the input audio signal volume increases, the amount of current sent to the tubes decreases.
-The most famous examples of tube compressors are the Fairchild 670, and the ultra-unattainable RS124 tube compressors at Abbey Road studios.
+The most famous examples of tube compressors are the Fairchild 670, and the ultra-unattainable RS124 tube compressors at Abbey Road studios.As for sound, tube compressors have even slower attack time than optical units.
+Because of this, not all transients are squashed.
+This sound profile lends itself to both individual tracks with a desire for more dynamic preservation as well as instrument groups and the mix bus.
+Best used in any scenario where you don’t want to squash the sound as much as you want to add a little control to varying dynamics in groups of instruments.

 FET (Field-Effect Transistor)

-The most famous FET compressor of all time is the 1176 Peak Limiter created by UREI in 1967.
+Moving on a bit in history, the creation of the FET compressor gave engineers an entirely new class of technology in terms of attack time.
+With the ability to set rapid attack and release times, FET compressors excel on individual instruments where adding a little saturation and harmonic distortion is welcomed.
+This is what folks mean when they use phrases like “color”, “analog tone”, and “punchy.”
+When outboard gear imparts harmonic distortion, imperfections to the signal are introduced and we often prefer how that sounds compared to “clean” dynamics processing.
+Compared to the 2A style of compression that imparts rich harmonic distortion with its slower attack, the faster attack of the FET has a recognizable saturation when the unit is pushed.The most famous FET compressor of all time is the 1176 Peak Limiter created by UREI in 1967.
 Known for its incredible versatility and pleasing saturation, 76-style compression is the go-to when dynamics need to be more controlled, with a larger reduction in dynamic range than an optical compressor might be able to provide.
 A nice byproduct of the design is the signal saturation that can be present on the 76.
 Especially in the “all buttons in” mode, where selecting all 4 ratios at the same time will deliver subtle overdriven compression, specifically on the lower frequencies.
 This makes the 76-style unit a very popular compressor for drum room mics while tracking.
 The Warm Audio WA76 is an accurate reproduction of this most powerful and precise studio compressor.

 VCA (Voltage Controlled Amplifier)